Hannes-Schniz/untisToGoogleCal/README.md

    pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
    ```
 7. Configure a cron job to run runner.py (Alternatively it can be ran manually)

+⚠️ ** When you run the script for the first time, you need to login with Googles OAuth provider!
+So a Webbrowser is needed.
+Alternatively the script can be ran on your computer at first and the token can be transferred to your server!** ⚠️